impress-org/givewp-per-form-confirmations/readme.txt

 If you need assitance adding custom PHP snippets to your website, [check out our tutorial here](https://givewp.com/documentation/resources/adding-custom-functions-to-your-wordpress-website/).

+= How can I use this with the new GiveWP Form Templates? =

+The new form templates feature made this add-on obsolete, except for the Legacy form style.
+That's why you'll now see a notice on the Confirmation form settings if you have a non-Legacy form template activated.

+The only way to use this correctly with GiveWP 2.7 and higher is to have your form use the Legacy form style.

 = I have a feature request, or would like to contribute to this plugin.
 Where can I do that? =

 Per Form Confirmations is hosted publicly on Github.
 We welcome your feedback and suggestions [there](https://github.com/impress-org/givewp-per-form-confirmations/issues).